slaclab/paws/conda-build/README.txt

 # 1)
-# start the build using the lates PyPI version:
+# start the build using the latest PyPI version:
 # > conda skeleton pypi pypaws

 # 2)
 # move the resulting pypaws/meta.yaml
 # to this directory (conda-build/meta.yaml)

+# 2b)
+# open meta.yaml and look for the build: tag.
+# add noarch: python to the tag.
+# the result should look like:
+# build:
+#   noarch: python

 # 3)
 # if this is the first build on the machine,